 Click below to see and hear a short YouTube excerpt from Visions of Heaven - Saturday 28th March 2015

-Dancing Day - a charity project for Christmas 2016 is the brainchild of RCS Musical Director Jamie W. Hall.
-He composed a brand new Christmas carol and has made it available for free and without any limitations to choirs everywhere who will then use their performances to support the amazing work of Macmillan Cancer Support.
+Dancing Day - a charity project for Christmas 2016 was the brainchild of RCS Musical Director Jamie W. Hall.
+He composed a brand new Christmas carol and made it available for free and without any limitations to choirs everywhere who used their performances to support the amazing work of Macmillan Cancer Support.
+There have been 100+ performances of the carol in the UK and abroad raising a stunning total of £17,000.

-Sleep, my Jesu is an accessible and beautiful Christmas lullaby for unaccompanied SATB and is available for SSAA or in transposition for ATBarB, as well as in a version for unison voices with piano or organ accompaniment.
+Sleep, My Jesu will remain free to anyone who wants to use it to support Macmillan in perpetuity.
+It is an accessible and beautiful Christmas lullaby for unaccompanied SATB and is available for SSAA or in transposition for ATBarB, as well as in a version for unison voices with piano or organ accompaniment.

 Click HERE to hear a fantastic performance from The Queen’s Six.